darnado/caledros-basic-blocks/README.txt

 * Reordered the controls for the hover border color in the Button block.
 Also, the labels of such controls have been modified.
 * Removed unused CSS styles for the "swiper-slider" class in the Slider and Image Gallery blocks.

+= 2.2.1 =

+* Fixed a bug affecting Flex Container blocks located inside the Slider block.
+The issue caused the Flex Container blocks to display the same background image as the Slider block within the Gutenberg editor.
+The CSS rule responsible for this bug was removed.

 == Upgrade Notice ==

 = 1.0.0 =